Home Improvement

 Depending on the condition of the boundary fence, costs can be either split between both owners or covered just by one of the property owners.

-If a sufficient dividing fence is present, but one of the property owners want to construct a new dividing fence, then they are responsible for covering the full cost of the fence.
+If a sufficient dividing fence is present, but one of the property owners wants to construct a new dividing fence, then they are responsible for covering the full cost of the fence.

-If there are repairs that need to be done, both property owners are responsible to split the cost between them.
-If one property owner is responsible for the damage on the dividing fence, then they’re responsible to restore the structure to an acceptable state that separates both properties.
+If there are repairs that need to be done, both property owners are responsible for splitting the cost between them.
+If one property owner is responsible for the damage on the dividing fence, then they’re responsible for restoring the structure to an acceptable state that separates both properties.

 What is a sufficient dividing fence?